oasis-tcs/openc2-glossary/glossary.md

 **Yuuki** -

-# 4. Bibliography & Endnotes3.
-Bibliography & Endnotes
+# 4. Bibliography and Endnotes
   1. make this a list of anything referenced
   1. and any endnotes
   1. will need to keep in sync unless MD can do it automagically